 Haricots Verts and Mushrooms with Caramelized Onions & Prosciutto Chips

-With this bag of Vidalia onions, I decided to make a big batch of caramelized onions cooked low-and-slow in my Dutch oven along with some olive oil, butter, salt, pepper and fresh herbs.
+With my Vidalia onions this week, I decided to make a big batch of caramelized onions cooked low-and-slow in my Dutch oven along with some olive oil, butter, salt, pepper and fresh herbs.
 A splash of white wine towards the end to release any brown bits from the pan and voilà: caramelized onions are born.
 For this dish, I served some of the onions underneath roasted green beans, along with some mushrooms and some crispy prosciutto chips.
 Caramelized onions freeze very well, so that next time you are craving a bowl of homemade French Onion Soup, or even a simple side for a roast chicken or stuffing for a pork tenderloin, defrost away and enjoy!

 (To view this recipe, click on the blue title of the blog post above*)